nytimes/Store/README.md

     implementation 'com.nytimes.android:store3:3.0.1'
 ```
 ###### Set the source & target compatibilities to `1.8`
-Starting with Store 3.0, `retrolambda` is no longer uses.
+Starting with Store 3.0, `retrolambda` is no longer used.
 Therefore to allow support for lambdas the Java sourceCompatibility and targetCompatibility need to be set to `1.8`

 ```
 android {